• Skip to secondary menu

 The invite can happen in a few ways.
 Your child might come home and say “can so and so come round to play?”
 In that case you’re going to be the one who makes the invite.
 You have a couple of choices here.
 You can sidle up to the kid’s parent in the playground and, casually now, so as not to scare them off, ask if their little cherub would like to come to play.
 That only works if said child’s parents do the school run AND you know who they are.
 To avoid inviting the wrong child to play, make sure you know which child belongs to which parent.
 I would also suggest familiarising yourself with the school childminders so you don’t embarrass yourself by asking them round.

 If the parent isn’t on the school run but you have their number or are friends with them on some kind of social media, you can message them.
 As an introvert, this is my preferred method of contact.
 It takes the pressure off and gives them time to come up with an excuse if they have already deemed your child an unworthy friend for their precious offspring.
 Whatever you do, don’t phone them.
-No one needs that, it’s not good play date etiquette.
+No one needs that, it’s the opposite of good play date etiquette.

 The other thing that happens is your child comes out having arranged a playdate with another child without actually informing you.
 Good luck sorting that out.